teijehidde/Comparing-Wiki-Knowledge-Networks/README.md

 - app.py is a Dash powered app to visualise and compare Wikipedia page links networks.
 - fetch_data.py is a simple command line app to call the Wikimedia API.
 The app comes with a preloaded data set, but fetch_data.py can be used to add additional topics to this data set.

 This is a prototype app and under active development.
-Please note that it was the very first python script I wrote, and used as a learnign project.
+Please note that it was the very first python script I wrote and was used as a learning project.
 Comments, feature suggestions or bug reports are welcome.